True Crime Books by Jason Lucky Morrow

 He may have been wrong about having no work to do.
 Another source reported that Woode was sentenced to 25 years of hard labor.

-On January 23, 1900, Woode and three other convicts escaped from the Colorado State Penitentiary in Canon City after one of the men, Thomas Reynolds, stabbed to death a captain of the guards.
+On January 23, 1900, Woode and three other convicts escaped from the Colorado State Penitentiary Canon City after one of the men, Thomas Reynolds, stabbed to death a captain of the guards.
 The four men split up into two groups, and Woode and his accomplice, Kid Wallace, were captured two days later.
 Reynolds was captured one day after Wallace and Woode.
 When a posse was leading Reynolds back to the prison, an angry mob followed and snatched Reynolds when he was just outside prison walls.

 Reynolds, who knew what was coming, told his captors: “If they start to make trouble for me up there, just put a bullet through me.
 I don’t want to be hanged.”